samsquire/society/README.md

 A dream society.
 Why is life so hard?

+# Safety network

+People who want to be protected: put in a database, when job is lost, database kicks in.

 # Happiness is studied and the results integrated into society

 # Everyone has money